talzeev/SpringBootApplication/README.md

 Tal Berenstein.

 PS: It's 17:46 at the moment, I will keep going with the last requirement with a bit more time than I have today.

-PS2: .gitignore for JAVA from GitHub miss a lot of necessary ignores, that's the reason I had to update it after the first commit.
+PS2: .gitignore for JAVA from GitHub Desktop miss a lot of necessary ignores, that's the reason I had to update it after the first commit.